 Even with great camera technique, a few extra tricks can help you capture truly stunning images.

-• Use the camera grid (enabled in Settings) to apply the Rule of Thirds.
+- Use the camera grid (can be enabled in Settings) to apply the Rule of Thirds.
 Try positioning the moon off-center for a more balanced, artistic composition.

 Once your photo is taken, don’t stop there.
 With just a little editing, you can bring out the full beauty of the moon in your shot.